 FFRPL, Central Library, and all branches will be *closed* Friday, December 22; Saturday, December 23; [Sunday, December 24]; and Monday, December 25, 2023 for Christmas.

 FFRPL has supported Central Library’s Art of the Book exhibit since the first show in 2011, which was held in honor of the 100th anniversary of the Rochester Public Library.
 The exhibit has grown to include work from all over the world.
-There was no exhibit in 2020/COVID.

 Artist Books are works of art realized in the form of a book.
 They are often published in small editions, though sometimes they are produced as one-of-a-kind objects referred to as ‘unique.’
 Artist Books have employed a wide range of forms including scrolls, fold-outs, concertinas, or loose items contained in a box, as well as bound printed sheets.
 Artists have been active in printing and book production for centuries, but the artist book is primarily a late 20th century art form.